 There are so many organizing tools to choose from now in decluttering and getting organized.
 They address the how and the what—”this is a great closet organizing system; it will store all your clothes”—but they don’t address the why, and without the why you won’t know what option to choose, or even how to make it work optimally.

 It’s not the equipment that counts when it comes to being organized.
-Before we can get organized, before we buy anything, we have to first understand why our specific clutter happens.
+Before we can get organized, before we buy anything, we must first understand why our specific clutter happens.
 What patterns, what habits, and what beliefs keep us disorganized?

-If you don’t know what your Organizational Personality Type is, click on the following link: 4 Organizational Personality Types and see which one matches your primary organizing struggle.
-We all have a bit of most of them but there will be one type that specifically relates to you and your clutter.
+If you don’t know your Organizational Personality Type©, click on the following link: 4 Organizational Personality Types© and see which one matches your primary organizing struggle.
+We all have a bit of most of them, but there will be one type that specifically relates to you and your clutter.